bpkleer/typst-modern-acad-cv/lib.typ

-  let location = ""      // Variable to hold the location of each course let description = ""   // Variable to hold the description of each course let index = 0          // Index to track the current key in the dictionary let dictionary = yaml(metadata.paths.at(what)) // initilias dictionary
+  let location = ""      // Variable to hold the location of each course let description = ""   // Variable to hold the description of each course let index = 0          // Index to track the current key in the dictionary let dictionary = what // initilias dictionary

-  // Load multilingual data from a YAML file for localization. let multilingual = yaml(metadata.paths.i18n)
+  // Create a headers dictionary based on the specified language, used for translating category names.

-  // Create a headers dictionary based on the specified language, used for translating category names. let headers = create-headers(metadata.paths.i18n, lang: lang)
+  // let headers = create-headers(metadata.paths.i18n, lang: lang)

   // Function to retrieve a language-specific field from a dictionary.
   // Arguments: